osTicket/docs/Admin/Settings/Tickets.rst

 **Lock Semantics:** Determine what actions taken by Agents on tickets will create a lock on the tickets.
 Options include: Disable, Lock on View,  and Lock on Activity.

-**Maximum Open Tickets:**  Ma ximum number of open tickets allowed per email/user; helps with spam and email flood control - You can enter 0 for unlimited.
+**Maximum Open Tickets:**  Maximum number of open tickets allowed per email/user; helps with spam and email flood control - You can enter 0 for unlimited.

 **Human Verification:** Enable CAPTCHA on the Client Portal to verify an incoming ticket is the result of human activity.
 Requires GDLib library.